“Never wake a sleeping baby.”

 It’s not the end of the world if you don’t wake your child, simply know that you will certainly need to push bedtime back to make sure your child has enough sleep pressure to actually fall asleep, and your child may not get his usual 11-12 hours of sleep that night if he maxed out on daytime sleep.

-So while I don’t love waking up my sleeping girls, sometimes it is necessary for the sake of another nap or night time sleep!
+So while it’s never fun to wake a sleeping child, and I certainly don’t love waking up my sleeping girls, sometimes it is necessary.